Family Medicine Los Angeles Medical Center - Curriculum

 Family Medicine Clinic

 The majority of outpatient skills are acquired and refined in the Family Medicine Clinic, where continuity care and urgent care experiences, closely mentored by faculty, are provided in high volume.
-First and second-year residents begin their half-day in clinic with a “chalk talk”.
+First and second-year residents begin their half-day in clinic with a “chalk talk”, a short educational lecture on an outpatient topic every week.
 Mentoring is immediately accessible with 1-2 faculty per clinic.

 Interns spend one half-day a week in the Family Medicine Clinic; second-year residents two to three half-days a week; and third-year residents, three to four half days a week.
-When in the Family Medicine Clinic, residents have a personal office and two examination rooms to use.
-All resident offices are equipped with a personal computer and a high-speed printer.
+When in the Family Medicine Clinic, residents have a residency work room and two examination rooms to use.
 Virtual Care in the form of Telephone Visits is also part of the outpatient Family Medicine Clinic experience.

 Inpatient Service